mgomez05/EngineeringChallenge/backend/README.md

 ## Installation

-Follow these steps to set up the BellSant Machine Health API:
+Follow these steps to set up the backend:

 1. Navigate to the project directory: